AlexandreBrown/AWS-Beanstalk-Setup-Guide/README.md

 Note that the configuration in the `.config` file presented earlier expects a load balancer of type `application`.

 ### Use Custom Domain For Beanstalk Environment
+#### Using Route53
+If you did subdomain delegation follow these steps:
 These steps follow the [AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-beanstalk-environment.html)
 1. Navigate to the subdomain Route53 Hosted Zone (eg: `staging.mlprojects.ai`)
 1. Click "Create a record"